 Respiratory issues may include cough, shortness of breath, and pneumonia.
 Additional symptoms may also be in the form of fever, body aches, and sore throat.
 In severe cases, COVID-19 symptoms can flare up as kidney failure, organ inflammation, or ARDS.
 The complications can range from mild to fatal but aged people are at a higher risk of getting infected as compared to the rest of the population.
 Furthermore, underlying health conditions like heart problems or metabolic disorders can also pose a greater risk for COVID-19 infection.

-How does COVID-19 situation impact Diabetes?
+How does COVID-19 situation impact on Diabetes patients?

 The American Diabetes Association says COVID-19 is more serious than any seasonal flu for patients with diabetes.
 Diabetes falls under the risk factor criteria concerning underlying health conditions and according to WHO, people with such conditions develop more serious illness when they are affected by the virus.
 Therefore, it is utmost important for diabetes patients and their caregivers to prevent themselves from COVID-19 with extra safety and precautions.